GovTechSG/CFT-Docs/vpc/connect.md

 ### Option 3: Use sftp commands

 Use `sftp` to test the connection:
-- `sftp sftp.in.cft.stack.gov.sg:22` for SFTP
+- `sftp sftp.in.cft.stack.gov.sg` for SFTP
-- `sftp sftp-pw.in.cft.stack.gov.sg:22` for SFTP (Password auth)
+- `sftp sftp-pw.in.cft.stack.gov.sg` for SFTP (Password auth)